UAB's Virtual Fair for Master's Degrees, Graduate Courses and PhD Programmes

 Informative sessions with each programme's direction, from the 22th to the 26th of May.
 Registration is open!

 - Places: 50 places

 Price: €55 per credit (EU citizens and non-EU holding a Spanish residence permit).
 2022/23 Academic year.

 €75 per credit (non-EU citizens who do not hold a Spanish residence permit).
 2023/24 Academic year.

 Location: Vall d'Hebron Research Institute (VHIR)

-The master's degree in Translational Biomedical Research is an official programme designed to train researchers of excellence, equipped with the necessary combination of scientific and medical knowledge and skills to contribute to the success of translational biomedical research in the future.
+The master's degree in Translational Biomedical Research is designed to train researchers of excellence, equipped with the necessary combination of scientific and medical knowledge and skills to contribute to the success of translational biomedical research in the future.
 The programme aims to help you enter and become familiar with the world of biomedical research, as well as being the route of access for the doctoral programme.